Walls, Mississippi: 2020 census

 As of the 2020 United States Census, there were 1,351 people, 445 households, and 325 families residing in the town.

+Transportation

+Amtrak’s City of New Orleans, which operates between New Orleans and Chicago, passes through the town on CN tracks, but makes no stop.
+The nearest station is located in Memphis, 15 mi to the north.

 Education

 Walls is served by the DeSoto County School District.